rice-eclipse/slonk/api.md

 In the following section, the keys of each message will be given as a bullet point list, followed by an example.
 Every message, in either direction, must have the following keys:

-* `message_type` - string: The identifier of the message types.
+* `type` - string: The identifier of the message types.
 Message types may not be aliased across directions (so a message of type `foo` must have the same format when from the dashboard as to when it is sent from the controller.).

 * `send_time` - number: The total number of milliseconds elapsed from the UNIX epoch at the time of sending.
 For instance, approximately at the time of writing the number of milliseconds was 1651355351791.